maxdollinger/daylight-alarm-clock/README.md

 => comming soon

 ## Set-up the RPi Zero W
-I asume you have installed Raspberry Pi OS on the Pi.
-For the following steps you need to open the terminal or login via SSH.
+I asume you have installed Raspberry Pi OS on the Pi. (for help go to https://www.raspberrypi.org/documentation/) For the following steps you need to open the terminal or login via SSH.

 First install git and the pigpio C library which we need to controll the Gpio Pins